Ada-Developers-Academy/core-unit-2/api-1-setup-read/hello-world-routes.md

 ##### !explanation

-The `Blueprint` decorator is placed directly above a function to transorm it into a route.
+The `Blueprint` decorator is placed directly above a function to transform it into a route.

 ##### !end-explanation